tinko26/ao/docs/api/src/ao_sys/ao_stream.h.md

 };
 ```

+This type represents a stream.
 It consists of the following members.

 | `buffer` | The buffer. |
 | `pop` | The task attempting to pop data from the stream. |